Flad115/Wordle/README.md

   }
 ```

+#### API Notes

 This function also performs a callback.
-The information this function gives couldn't be used through a return because is is asynchronous.
+The information this function gives couldn't be used with a return because it is asynchronous, meaning it is executed on a different thread.
 Instead the function that would use this information is passed to the async function as an argument and later called within the function body.

 ### Focus

-Focus() is used to highlight and bring attention to the letter boxes.
+Focus() is used to highlight and bring attention to the letter boxes as the user enters their input.

 ```
 function updateFocus() {